 Joining people from all over the world, I watched with horror and sadness yesterday as Notre Dame burned.
 There was a time in my life that I had many opportunities to be in Paris.
 Twice, I had the privilege of going to Notre Dame at 3:00 in the afternoon on a Friday of Lent for the veneration of the Crown of Thorns.

-There is always a long line of tourists queued and waiting to visit this vast 850-year-old monument to Christian faith and civilization, but if you know the way, you can bypass the crowds by going to one of the doors and saying to the guard, “la couronne d’epine.”
+There is always a long line of tourists queued and waiting to visit this vast 850-year-old monument to Christian faith and civilization, but if you know the way you can bypass the crowds by going to one of the doors and saying to the guard, “la couronne d’epine.”
 There is no wait.
-You are welcomed past the crowds of tourists to join the faithful in waiting for the procession into the church with the instruments of the passion, singing readings and prayers, and the opportunity to kiss the holy crown that adorned the sacred head of Jesus as he walked to his crucifixion on Calvary.
+You are welcomed past the crowds of tourists to join the faithful in waiting for the procession to enter the church carrying the instruments of the passion, then beautiful singing, readings, and prayers, and then at last the opportunity to kiss the holy crown that adorned the sacred head of Jesus as he walked to his crucifixion on Calvary.

 Faith is both personal and communal.
-As Catholics, the history of the Church is ours.
-Glorious cathedrals like Notre Dame are ours.
+As Catholics, the history of the Church is our birthright.
+Glorious cathedrals like Notre Dame are our home.
 It is mine, and it is yours.
 I was able to pass through the doors of Notre Dame to venerate the crown of thorns because it is my patrimony.
 I know the way in.
-Once inside I joined hundreds of others who also knew the way in, and together we remembered the tremendous gift of Our Lord’s passion on a Friday of Lent as we looked ahead to Holy Week and the celebration of Easter.
+Once inside I joined hundreds of others who also knew the way in, and together we remembered the tremendous gift of Our Lord’s passion on a Friday of Lent as we looked ahead to Holy Week and the joyful celebration of Easter.